MichaelGrafnetter/active-directory-firewall/ADDS/README.md

 Depending on the [WmiStaticPort](#wmistaticport) setting, the startup script will reconfigure the WMI service to run in a standalone process listening on TCP port 24158 with authentication level set to `RPC_C_AUTHN_LEVEL_PKT_PRIVACY`.
-This is achieved by executing the the following command:
+This is achieved by executing the following command:

 ```bat
 winmgmt.exe /standalonehost 6